 Decide which class will be “dominant”.
 This class will contain the methods that create or update the association as elements are added or changed, establishing the association in its class and calling the utility methods for establishing the association in the associated object.

-Create a utility method for establishing the association in the "non-dominant" class.
-The method should use what it is given in parameters to complete the field.
-Give the method an obvious name so that it is not used later for any other purposes.
+Create a utility method for establishing the association in the “non-dominant” class.
+The method should use what it’s given in parameters to complete the field.
+Give the method an obvious name so that it isn’t used later for any other purposes.